News / Culture

 In addition to this technical programme, there will be vast cultural project based on the notion of ‘moviment’, a neologism coined by Francis Ponge in 1977 when the Centre Pompidou first opened.
 The aim of the project is to rethink the original utopian vision of the institution, while responding to the cultural, societal and environmental challenges of the future.
 Pluridisciplinarity, hospitality, experimentation and eco-responsibility are the cornerstones of this ambition.

-Top off your cultural explorations with the Best of Passlib’ Seine!
+Top off your cultural explorations with the Best-of Seine!
 This all-in-one product gives you access to the 2nd floor of the Eiffel Tower and a sightseeing cruise on the capital’s famous river.

 Perfect for making the most of your time in Paris, this practical and value-for-money pass gives you flexibility and choice!

 The BPI (Bibliothèque publique d'information) closed on 2 March 2025 and moved into the Immeuble Lumière situated at 40 avenue des Terroirs de France in the 12th arrondissement (Metro: Cour Saint-Émilion).
 It is expected to open on 25 August 2025.
 Studio 13/16 – dedicated to teens and young adults – is moving to the La Gaîté Lyrique.
 It is expected to open on 9 September 2025.
+The cinema and video hub, supported in particular by the Bibliothèque publique d'information (Public Information Library), will be moving into the MK2 Bibliothèque cinema on 25 September 2025.
+This unique partnership will give rise to a new venue called MK2 Bibliothèque x Centre Pompidou, offering screenings, meetings and events centred around the seventh art.
 The Atelier Brancusi becomes the Pavillon Brancusi and in 2030 re opens as a research centre housing the Kandinsky library and archives.
 Ircam - Acoustic/music research and coordination institute located opposite the famous Stravinsky Fountain - will stay open throughout the entire renovation period.
 The programme of activities remains the same.

-Le Centre Pompidou Francilien - Fabrique de l'art
+🎯Le Centre Pompidou Francilien - Fabrique de l'art opens its doors in spring 2027

-From autumn 2026, the Centre Pompidou will be sharing its storerooms with those of the Musée national Picasso-Paris at the Centre Pompidou Francilien - Fabrique de l’art, in Massy.
-Covering an area of 30,000 m², this brand-new facility will house some of the 140,000 works of Europe's leading collection of modern and contemporary art (24,900 m² have been allocated for it), as well as a part of the works of the Musée Picasso - Paris (2,100 m² allocated).
+In Massy, discover the Centre Pompidou Francilien - Fabrique de l'art, which opened in March 2027.
+It is a unique venue, at the crossroads of conservation and sharing, where the artistic and cultural programme highlights the museum’s collection and the various roles within the museum.
+Covering an area of 30,000 m², this brand-new facility will house some of the 140,000 works of Europe's leading collection of modern and contemporary art (24,900 m² have been allocated for it).
 The public is invited to enjoy the remaining 6,000 m², made up of accessible cultural spaces and reception and terrace areas.

 Designed by the Parisian agency PCA-STREAM Philippe Chiambaretta Architecte, the Centre Pompidou Francilien – Fabrique de l'art is a building with two parts.